How To Ensure Job Security When Addressing Your Addiction

 Learning more about your substance use disorder is a vital step in addressing addiction while maintaining your job.
 By seeking treatment, knowing your legal protections, and collaborating with your employer, you can embark on a journey to recovery and well-being without compromising your job security.
 Your health should be a priority, and there are resources and support available to help you on the path to recovery.

-Opening Up About Your Substance Use Disorder
+Opening Up About Your Substance Abuse

 Maintain open and honest communication with your employer or supervisor about your intention to seek treatment.
 Discuss your treatment plan and any necessary adjustments to your work schedule or responsibilities to ensure a smooth transition during your recovery.